kitspace/awesome-electronics/README.md

 - [Altium Circuit Maker](http://circuitmaker.com/) - Free package from the maker of the go to pro software.
 - [gEDA](http://geda-project.org) - Another open source package, good for people that like scripting and makefiles, Linux and BSD only

-## Podcasts
- - [The Amp Hour](http://www.theamphour.com/) - An off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
- - [Embedded FM](http://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests
- - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.

 ## Forums